 But every nation has little differences in values, rules, and subscription prices.

-The farm volunteers, called “wwoofers”, earn so much more than just free food and accommodation:
+The volunteers, called “wwoofers”, earn so much more than just free food and accommodation:

-- A nice experience in a lovely and rustic place.
+- A nice experience in a lovely countryside place.

 - The possibility to learn new skills and get job training